 Changes To Disney World Dining

 As of May 28, 2020, all previously booked Disney World dining reservations are cancelled through the end of 2020.
-Those with existing reservations are supposed to have priority re-booking, but that does not guarantee getting the same reservations.

 Final Thoughts On Disney World Reopening Plan